Lie to Me (Buffy the Vampire Slayer)

 "Lie to Me" is the seventh episode of the second season of Buffy the Vampire Slayer.
-It originally aired on November 3, 1997.
+It originally aired on The WB on November 3, 1997.

+A classmate from Buffy's previous school in Los Angeles shows up in town with a mysterious desire to meet the town's vampires and their human wannabe groupies.

 Plot

 In an empty playground at night, Drusilla attempts to coax a young boy into being sired as a vampire until Angel intervenes and sends the boy home.
 Angel then tries to persuade Drusilla to leave Sunnydale with Spike, warning that this will end badly for everyone; Drusilla refuses, saying it is "just the beginning".
 Buffy watches the encounter from a rooftop, clearly unsettled.

 As Buffy talks with Willow and Xander in the school hallway about the incident the next day, her friend Ford (Billy Fordham), with whom she attended school in Los Angeles, surprises her, explaining that he has transferred to Sunnydale High to finish his senior year.
 At the Bronze, Ford entertains Willow and Xander with embarrassing stories about Buffy.
 Buffy introduces Angel to Ford, whom Angel becomes suspicious of.
 In the alley behind the Bronze, Ford sees Buffy stake a vampire; he reveals that he already knows that she is the Slayer, having found out shortly before she was expelled from their previous school.
 Angel shows up at Willow's bedroom to ask for help tracking down Ford on the internet.
 Willow quickly finds that Ford is not actually registered at Sunnydale High.

 The next night, Buffy and Ford see two vampires running onto campus.
 Out of sight of Buffy, Ford holds a stake to a female blonde vampire's heart and threatens to kill her unless she does what he wants.
 When Buffy finds Ford again he claims to have killed the vampire.
 Meanwhile, Xander, Willow and Angel visit the Sunset Club, the only address Willow has found for Ford.
-The patrons romanticize and sympathize vampires, whom they refer to as "the Lonely Ones", much to Angel's derision.
+The young people there, including Chanterelle, romanticize vampires, whom they refer to as "the Lonely Ones," which Angel dislikes.

 Buffy goes back to the library and meets Giles and Jenny Calendar.
 Buffy sees a picture of Drusilla among Giles' research.
 Giles explains that she was Spike's lover, supposedly killed by an angry mob in Prague, but Buffy tells him that she is still alive and that she saw her with Angel.
 Soon, the blonde female vampire storms out of Giles' study with a book.
 Buffy recognizes her as the vampire Ford said he had killed.
 Ford approaches a reluctant Spike and asks to be made a vampire, offering to give them the Slayer in return.